Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Suzuki enters this game on a six-game hitting streak.
-Over the course of his last outings, he's hitting .438 with two homers.
+- Suzuki enters this game on a seven-game hitting streak.
+During his last games, he's hitting .389 with two homers.

-- In 33 games this season (32.4%), Suzuki has picked up an RBI, and in nine of those games (8.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 32.0% of his games this season, Suzuki has had at least one RBI.
+He's picked up more than one in 8.7% and driven in three or more of his team's runs in two contests.

-- He has scored in 44.1% of his games this year, with two or more runs scored in 6.9%.
+- He has scored in 46 of 103 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.